-In order to maintain their accreditation in good standing, all Training Providers must fully discharge the following duties and responsibilities.
+In order to maintain their accreditation in good standing, all Training Providers mustshall fully discharge the following duties and responsibilities.
 Failure to properly discharge any of these duties and responsibilities constitutes grounds for disciplinary action in accordance with Section 911 - Probation, Suspension, and Revocation of Accreditation.

-- Renew their accreditation in accordance with the renewal process found in Section 910.3 Accreditation Renewal Process. - Maintain certified rater trainers. - Hold the exam questions administered by RESNET in strictest confidence. - Maintain records for three years of all training materials and trainee data, training schedules, curricula, attendance records, examinations and individual examination results. - Maintain curricula that aligns with the most up-to-date RESNET standards.

-• Provide for training facilities and equipment appropriate to the training being delivered.
+- 202.2.1 Renew their accreditation in accordance with the renewal process found in Section 910.3 Accreditation Renewal Process. - 202.2.2 Maintain certified rater trainers. - 202.2.3 Hold the exam questions administered by RESNET in strictest confidence. - 202.2.4 Maintain records for three years of all training materials and trainee data, training schedules, curricula, attendance records, examinations and individual examination results. - 202.2.4202.2.5 Provide candidates with a certificate or letter of completion, which accurately includes the candidate's legal name and completion dates of any items required for the candidate's certification. - 202.2.5202.2.6 Maintain curricula that align with the most up-to-date RESNET standards. - 202.2.6202.2.7 Provide for training facilities and equipment appropriate to the training being delivered.